10 best work vans in Australia (2026 update)

 A dark grey Renault Master van parked on a construction site.

-The Renault Master is a popular choice among tradies and businesses with delivery options.
+The Renault Master is a popular choice among tradies and businesses with delivery options.ย It’s the smallest big van on the list (but still bigger than a medium van) and also the cheapest.

-It offers up to 14.8m³ of cargo space and a payload capacity of 1,625 kg, which should be more than enough for most delivery jobs.
+It offers up to 14.8mยณ of cargo space and a payload capacity of 1,625 kg, which should be more than enough for most delivery jobs.ย Its lane departure warning and emergency braking assist are valuable safety features that make it safer on the road.ย

 Source: Renault Australia